 Caroline’s family has been part of FLC since the 1950’s with her father and uncle attending camp followed by Caroline, her sister, and cousins beginning in 1995.
 She progressed through camp as a CIT, JC and counselor before eventually becoming a

 head counselor in 2011 after a few years away.
 In 2014, Caroline left the US to pursue a master’s degree.
-After moving around the world, Caroline is returning for her eighteenth year at Forest Lake and second as co-director.
+After moving around the world, Caroline is returning for her 20th year at Forest Lake and third as Director.
 She hopes to bring her love for FLC, knowledge of camp traditions, and appreciation for the Adirondacks to as many kids as she can through a traditional summer camp experience.
-Caroline lives in New York City with her Fiancé, Louis Thivierge who was also a camper and counselor at Forest Lake Camp.
+Caroline lives in New York City with her husband, Louis Thivierge who was also a camper and counselor at Forest Lake Camp.

 Geoff is a second generation alumnus of Forest Lake Camp.
 His father Bob Blanck spent many summers at FLC in the 50’s and 60’s, and Geoff and his brother Rob were campers during the late 70’s and early 80’s.
 He spends as much of his summer as he can at FLC and is famous for leading the rain chant “Flee, Fly, Flo” at campfire each Sunday night to help us ward off rain clouds for the rest of the week.
 He lives in Waterbury, VT with his daughters Emma and Annecy who are both campers, and his wife Shalagh who runs the camp Store.